 - How long has your company been in business?

-- What is the average number of years your staff has been working in the SEO industry?
+- What is the average number of years your SEO professionals have been working in the SEO industry?

 - What is your average annual client retention rate?